How Can I Speed Up Muscle Recovery?

 • Recovery massage and foam rolling may help ease muscle tightness and stiffness.

-• Dynamic movement is usually more useful than long static stretching before exercise.
+• Light movement is usually more useful than complete rest for simple post-exercise soreness.

 • Ice baths may help some people after heavy loading, but they are not ideal in every situation.